gateio/gateapi-nodejs/docs/SpotApi.md

 Cancel all &#x60;open&#x60; orders in specified currency pair

-If &#x60;account&#x60; is not set, all open orders, including spot, portfolio, margin and cross margin ones, will be cancelled.
-If &#x60;currency_pair&#x60; is not specified, all pending orders for trading pairs will be cancelled.
-You can set &#x60;account&#x60; to cancel only orders within the specified account
+When the &#x60;account&#x60; parameter is not specified, all pending orders including spot, unified account, and position-by-position leverage will be cancelled.
+When &#x60;currency_pair&#x60; is not specified, all transaction pairs are revoked You can specify a certain account separately to cancel all orders under the specified account

 ### Example